ignatev/proc-mem/README.md

 ## Collect

-This script reads hostname lists from plain-text file and starts scraping metrics for each host.
+This script reads hostname list from plain-text file and starts scraping metrics for each host.
 Collected metrics are send to the statsd server.

 ## Demo